ilhan-mstf/puppeteer-investigation/README.md

 - "Write tests with different granularity" [1]
 - "The more high-level you get the fewer tests you should have" [1]

-But this approach may not suit for each case.
+However, this approach may not suit for each case.
 In your software, for instance, you may have less business logic and more integration.
 In this case, you may want to add more integration tests to your software.
 Therefore, it is best to think how many tests you should write for each granularity.
 (You can check this post for more discussion: [https://kentcdodds.com/blog/write-tests](https://kentcdodds.com/blog/write-tests))

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">expect(umbrellaOpens).toBe(true)<br><br>tests: 1 passed, 1 total<br><br>**all tests passed** <a href="https://t.co/p6IKO7KDuy">pic.twitter.com/p6IKO7KDuy</a></p>&mdash; Erin 🐠 (@erinfranmc) <a href="https://twitter.com/erinfranmc/status/1148986961207730176?ref_src=twsrc%5Etfw">July 10, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+As this blog post is related with automated tests with Puppeteer, we need to discuss more end-to-end tests since Puppeteer is more appropriate for them.

 ### When do you really need end-to-end testing?
-End to end tests are useful to indetify problems in the user journeys.
+End to end tests are useful to identify problems in the user journeys.
 User journeys are the flows that a user can follow in your application.
 Therefore, the idea of end-to-end test is to imitate user's behaviour in certain flows from start to end to unsure that everything works as expected.
 Running end-to-end tests are slower than to unit tests since they can touch many components of your application or third party services.
 As a result, we can think them as expensive in terms of resources that reserved for them.
-For instance, assume that you want to run end-to-end test of a web application, to accomplish this you need to run a browser and this browsers consumes significant amount of memory Therefore, you may want to add write end-to-end tests for high value interactions.
-These tests can also be scheduled to run in production system in peak usage hours to ensure the experience of your application under load [3].
+For instance, assume that you want to run end-to-end test of a web application, to accomplish this you need to run a browser and this browser consumes significant amount of memory.
+Furthermore, initialization of browser and the other components takes a lot of time.
+Hence, only relying on end-to-end tests is not preferable in terms of development efficieny.
+Therefore, you may want to write end-to-end tests for high value interactions of your application.

 ## What is Puppeteer?
 [Puppeteer](https://pptr.dev/) provides a high-level API to control Chrome or Chromium programmatically.
 It is an open source Nodejs library.
 Puppeteer runs headless (i.e. a browser that doesn't have a user interface) by default, but can be configured to run full (non-headless) Chrome or Chromium.

 With this tool, you can run your web application on a browser and imitate user actions programmatically.

 ### Use cases:
 - Generate screenshots and PDFs of pages.